ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 * `a.data` - Python buffer object pointing to start of arrays data.
 * `a.__array_interface__` - Python internal interface.

-This should be familiar, so feel free to check out the NumPy documentation for more utilisation of functions
+This should be familiar, so feel free to check out the NumPy documentation for more utilisation of functions.

-Why use vectorisation?
+### Vetorisation

+We should all be familiar with for loops in Python, and its reputation.
+Ideally we should be using vectorisation, which begs the question... why?

 - for loops in Python are very slow
 - vectorisation is an example of a SIMD operation